drewgingerich/homelab/game-server/docs/log/240720-nixos-update-nix-channel.md

 This allowed me to get the latest packages from nixpkgs.

+During the upgrade I was warned of a few changes to configuration names, and the build failed.
+I made these changes and the build succeeded.
+I should be aware that upgrading the Nix channel can introduce breaking changes.

 I see that a new stable channel is released every six months.
 If I want to get updates earlier, I can use the unstable channel.
 Once I get more familiar with NixOS's rollback capabilities,